-Under NO CIRCUMSTANCES should the antenna be mounted and used at ground level or within a few meters of personnel.
+Under NO CIRCUMSTANCES should the antenna be mounted and used at ground level next to personnel.

-A tuned antenna with the 50 ohm coaxial cable should be used.
-This should give a return loss ideally of 16dB (SWR 1.4) or better at the operating frequency.
-The RF plug should be PL259 (UHF) or N type, depending which is fitted to the FM transmitter.
+If this transmitter is going to be connected directly to an antenna, 50 ohm coaxial cable should be used.
+The antenna should present a return loss ideally of 16dB (SWR 1.4) or better at the operating frequency.
+The RF plug should be PL259 (UHF) or N type, depending which is fitted to the transmitter.